georgesturrock/CaseStudy1/CS1Markdown.md

     ## St. Kitts and Nevis is the country with the 13th lowest GDP.

-1. What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?
+Question 3.
+What are the average GDP rankings for the "High income: OECD" and "High income: nonOECD" groups?

 ``` r
 cat("The mean GDP ranking for High income: OECD countries is", mean(HIOECDGDP$Ranking), ".  ")